SpecFlowOSS/SpecFlow/docs/MSBuild Code Behind File Generation.md

 ### Classic Project System

-1. Add the NuGet package `SpecFlow.Tools.MsBuild.Generation` with the same version as SpecFlow to your project
+1. Add the NuGet package `SpecFlow.Tools.MsBuild.Generation` with the same version as SpecFlow to your project.
 2. Add the following MSBuild snippet to the end of your project file, but still within the `<Project>` tag:

     ``` xml